 #3.
 Use Rubber cases/snap-on when your iOS device is plugged into the PC/laptop

-I had the habit of using my smartphone when it was plugged to my laptop.
+I had the habit of using my smartphone when it was plugged into my laptop.
 The incident where a Chinese woman was electrocuted has changed this habit too.
-When my laptop is plugged to the mains, I refrain from using my iPhone when it’s connected to the laptop.
+When my laptop is plugged into the mains, I refrain from using my iPhone when it’s connected to the laptop.
 It’s an over-reaching security measure but hey, you can’t be too cautious with electricity and gadgets.

-But if you do want to use, have a rubber casing around the iPhone/iPad and keep away from touching the metal parts.
+But if you do want to use it, have a rubber casing around the iPhone/iPad and keep away from touching the metal parts.